-The self-assessments on all levels are done by the Process Owner (including the Business Risk Officer and/or Business Expert) for process level and by Control Owners for entity level and IT level.
-Their expert knowledge is utilised, leading to a high level of acceptance among staff for risk controls and risk management.
+The self-assessments on process level are done by the Process Owner (including the Business Risk Officer and/or Business Expert).
+The self-assessments on entity level are performed by Control Owners.

+The knowledge of the POs, BROs, Business Experts and Control Owners is used to make their teams aware of the importance of risks, controls and risk management as such.
 DKV Belgium has a foundation for a uniform understanding of risks and is able to substantially improve its risk awareness as well as strengthen the risk culture.
 This includes willingness to learn from mistakes and to recognise them as opportunities for improvement in the future.
-The main results of the ICS exercise of 2022 are explained below:
+The main results of the ICS exercise of 2023 are explained below: